-The "Music City Bowl" is a post-season American college football bowl game certified by the NCAA that has been played in Nashville, Tennessee, since 1998.
+The Music City Bowl (also known as the Franklin American Mortgage Music City Bowl) is a post-season American college football bowl game certified by the NCAA that has been played in Nashville, Tennessee, since 1998.
 The game initially featured a matchup between representatives of the Southeastern Conference and the Big East Conference.
 The Big East was replaced by the Big Ten Conference in 2002.
 Beginning with the 2006 game the Big Ten Conference was replaced by the Atlantic Coast Conference.
 The ACC also took part in the 2005 game, when Virginia appeared because the SEC did not have enough bowl-eligible teams.
 Beginning in 2014, the Music City Bowl shares its tie in with the TaxSlayer Bowl; the Music City Bowl receives second choice of either an ACC or Big Ten team.